Cghlewis/data-mgmt-ed-research-book/_book/11-data-capture.md

 ### Build with the end in mind

-When you export or save a dataset from your data entry tool, it should meet all of our data structure rules (see Chapter \@ref(structure)), and all of the variables should be formatted as we have described in our data dictionary, including correct name, variable type, and allowable values.
+When you export or save a dataset from your data entry tool, it should meet all of our data organization rules (see Chapter \@ref(structure)), and all of the variables should be formatted as we have described in our data dictionary, including correct name, variable type, and allowable values.
 In order to accomplish that goal, you need to build your data entry screens, whether in a spreadsheet or form layout, following rules similar to those discussed in Section \@ref(collect-build).

 1. Make sure that your items are laid out in the same order that they appear on the paper form so that people entering the data can easily follow the flow [@reynolds_basics_2022].
 2. Using the annotated instrument we discussed in Section \@ref(collect-paper), name all of the items on your data entry screen to match the final item names (e.g., instead of `Q2` use the final name `tch_years`).